 July-August: This is the peak of the climbing season in Colorado although it occurs at the same time as the monsoons.
 In a normal year, lightning storms occur regularly at around noon.
 Do not attempt to climb the peak during a storm.
 Unfortunately, this time also is the peak fire season and often thick smoke can fog many places in Colorado, obstructing views and making it hard to breathe.

 September: This is the other transition period for the mountains where summer transitions into fall/winter.
 At this time, the aspens change color and the first snows begin to fall.
 Cold temperatures begin to occur regularly again and by mid-October, snow becomes permanent.
 This is hands down, the best time to climb a Colorado Peak.
 The air becomes crisp and clear and the mountains are so colorful.
 Some of my best and most vivid memories in the mountains come from September in the Colorado Rockies.

 This is a frequent avalanche slide area.
 Check here for an avalanche forecast

-Check here for information on snow percipitation.
+Check here for information on snow precipitation.

-Red TapeLizard Head Wilderness.
+No fees or permits are required.
+The peak, however, lies in Lizard Head Wilderness.
 Wilderness areas deserve the utmost care, please respect the environment in the area.
 All it takes for fees to be instated is for someone to screw up by leaving a bunch of trash on the mountain.
 In places such as California, it costs $5 dollars just to park in the National Forest.